-Results of the per-unit cost-effectiveness analyses are presented in Table 116 through Table 117 for new construction.
-The proposed measure is cost effective and saves money over the 30-year period of analysis relative to the existing conditions in all climate zones.
+Results of the per-unit cost-effectiveness analyses are presented in Table 122 through Table 123 for new construction.
+The proposed measure is cost effective and saves money over the 30-year period of analysis relative to the existing conditions in all climate zones except Climate Zone 1.